Simplon-hdf/concepteur-developpeur.com/basics/methodology/velocity/velocity-en.md

 - **Downtime Is Not Accounted For**:
   A sprint is not limited to delivery or production.
 Many things happen between the two, such as email exchanges, stand-up meetings, etc. If these elements are not considered in the sprint duration, velocity may weaken.

+# Conclusion

+Velocity is an important measure used by Scrum Masters and Product Owners to track their team's progress and ensure project success.
+Agile's fast response, rapid delivery, incremental, and iterative framework ensures rapid releases, quality products, and customer satisfaction.

+Velocity helps determine project timelines and allows product owners to provide accurate estimates without falling into the overcommitment trap.